JonasMht/jonas_website/content/post/2023-assisted-surgery-internship/index.md

 -->
 ![Printed torso for the Phantom](PrintedTorso.jpg) ![Scan of the Phantom](ScannerImage.jpg)
 ### Role in the project
 For our tests we used a phantom of a torso at 1/2 of the scale of a grown man.
 We used agar-agar gel to simulate the patient's tissue.
 We chose agar-agar for its material properties that closely resemble the ones of human tissue and is well suited for doing magnetic resonance imaging (MRI).
-Agar-agar is long lasting, can be melted and remold and is transparent, allowing us to see inside of the phantom and do a preliminary evaluation of the efficiency of our solution.
+Agar-agar is long lasting, can be melted and re-mold and is transparent, allowing us to see inside of the phantom and do a preliminary evaluation of the efficiency of our solution.
 The thoracic cage was printed using a flexible printing material called Z-Flex, the choice of this material is motivated by the need to simulate respiration and thus to deform the printed skeleton.
 Within the gel matrix we suspended risk structures such as a rigid printed trachea and rigid printed target beads of differing color.